The Best Savings Accounts in Ohio for 2024

 The Dollar Bank Statement Savings account offers customers a no-fee account that they can use to store their extra money.

-Unlike some high-yield savings account, you won’t earn much interest with the statement savings account.
+Unlike some high-yield savings accounts, you won’t earn much interest with the statement savings account.
 In fact, you won’t earn any interest at all until the account’s balance exceeds $250.

 This account is a good choice for people who want a fee-free place to store money.
 People who want to grow their savings should look elsewhere for a savings account.